 The Kingdom of Saudi Arabia KSA is the largest country in the Arabian Peninsula in terms of area.
 It is also one of the wealthiest countries in the world in terms of money.
 No one can doubt the importance of the kingdom.
 Nonetheless, up until recent years, the tourism sector in the country was limited to Hajj and Umrah, strictly religious tourism.
-And starting 2017, everything began to change.
-We have started seeing projects like Qiddiya Project and Red Sea project take place in KSA.
+And starting in 2017, everything began to change.
+We have started seeing projects like Al Ula Project, Qiddiya Project and Red Sea Project take place in KSA.
 Can the kingdom really be turning into a tourist destination?

 The projects aim to serve more than 50 million visitors annually, both local and foreign visitors.
 Let’s take a look at the projects and the steps taken to turn KSA into a tourist destination.